isabella232/bas-style-kit-jekyll-theme/README.md

 #### Use a page pattern

-To create a page in an application or website based on a [page design pattern](#page-patterns), create a view (e.g. `views/error.pug`) with the following:
+To create a page in an application or website based on a [page pattern](#page-patterns), create a view (e.g. `views/error.pug`) with the following:

 ```html